 Read the full report.

 Real consumer spending, spending adjusted for price changes, increased 0.7 percent in November after increasing 0.2 percent in October.
 Spending on durable goods increased 2.3 percent in November after increasing 0.4 percent in October.
 Purchases of motor vehicles and parts accounted for about half of the increase in November.

 Personal saving rate

-Personal saving as a percent of DPI was 5.0 percent in October, the same as in September.
+Personal saving as a percent of DPI was 4.4 percent in November and 4.6 percent in October.

-Real gross domestic product (GDP) increased 3.9 percent in the third quarter of 2014, according to the “second” estimate released by the Bureau of Economic Analysis.
+Real gross domestic product (GDP) increased 5.0 percent in the third quarter of 2014, according to the “third” estimate released by the Bureau of Economic Analysis.
 In the second quarter, real GDP increased 4.6 percent.

 The increase in GDP in the third quarter reflected the following:

-- Consumer spending increased 3.2 percent, compared with 2.5 percent in the second quarter.
-Spending on both goods and services both increased.
+• Consumer spending increased 3.2 percent, compared with 2.5 percent in the second quarter.
+Spending on both goods and services increased.

-- Business investment rose, notably in transportation equipment and industrial equipment as well as in intellectual property products.
+• Business investment rose, notably in transportation equipment and industrial equipment as well as in intellectual property products.

 For more information, see the technical note.

-- Profits from the rest of the world increased 0.3 percent after decreasing 0.9 percent.
+• Rest of the world profits increased 4.2 percent after decreasing 0.9 percent.